ni/measurement-plugin-converter-python/README.md

     -m, --measurement-file-path TEXT
                                     Path of the Python measurement file to be converted.  [required]
-    -f, --function TEXT             Name of the function within the measurement file that contains the measurement logic.
+    -f, --function TEXT             Name of the function in the measurement file that contains the logic for the measurement.
                                     [required]
     -o, --directory-out TEXT        Output directory for measurement plug-in files.  [required]